wilsonmar/wilsonmar.github.io/_posts/2018-10-09-mytrailhead.md

 1. Store assets in GitHub or other version control system.

-1. Read the Medium article <a target="_blank" href="https://medium.com/trailhead/write-the-trailhead-way/home">"Go Behind the Scenes with Trailhead’s Writers"</a>
+1. Read the Medium articles listed at <a target="_blank" href="https://medium.com/trailhead/write-the-trailhead-way/home">"Go Behind the Scenes with Trailhead’s Writers"</a>

 1. Read the page <a target="_blank" href="https://partners.salesforce.com/s/education/general/myTrailhead">Partner myTrailhead</a>